ucb-ee290c/fa18-wellness-monitor/README.md

 * You would need to extract the [dataset](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/data.zip) to replicate this project.
 The data folder should be in the main tree ``fa18-wellness-monitor/data/``.

-* Setup the configuration parameters in the Python script.
+* Setup the configuration parameters in the top level Python script ``top.py``.
+There are comments in the code which explains what each parameter refers to.
 You can leave it as is to replicate the results of this project.

-* Run the Python script, all configuration files will be saved as CSV in ``fa18-wellness-monitor/scripts/generated_files/``
+* Run the ``top.py``, all configuration files will be saved as CSV in ``fa18-wellness-monitor/scripts/generated_files/``

 #### Scala-based testing
 The CSV files will then be read by the [top-level tester](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/src/test/scala/WellnessIntegrationTester.scala).
 The tester sets all submodule generator parameters accordingly and passes an actual input from the test dataset through the datapath chain.
 Afterwards, the expected values from the SVM classifier and the configuration matrices are written to a [C header file](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/tests/arrays.h).